Touchdown Tailgate Brat Tub Recipe

 Bratwurst (braht vurst), better known as brats, are great tailgate food.
 They are the official food of University of Wisconsin and Green Bay Packer fans.
 UW is based in Madison, which calls itself the "Brat Capital of the World" and is home of the giant annual "Brat Fest" over Memorial Day weekend.
 They serve more than 200,000 brats each year.
 Only slightly more modest, Sheboygan, an hour south of Green Bay, calls itself the "Bratwurst Capital of America".
 Nearby, in Middleton, is the Mustard Museum (a must visit, pun intended).

-The Wisconsin brat tub combines two local faves: Brats and beer (remember, Milwaukee was once the beer capital of the nation, just ask Laverne & Shirley).
+The Wisconsin brat tub combines three local faves: Brats, mustard, and beer (remember, Milwaukee was once the beer capital of the nation, just ask Laverne & Shirley).
 In the classic, traditional brat tub the meat is simmered in beer, then grilled.
 Or is it visa versa?
 Fights have broken out over the proper sequence.

 The pinkish sausages often contain coarsely ground pork and/or veal, pepper, savory, bay leaves, nutmeg, celery salt, chives or parsley, all stuffed into natural casings made from pork intestines.
 For this recipe, buy plain brats, not those cheese-filled aberrations.
 Unlike hot dogs, brats are not precooked at the factory so they must be heated to at least 155°F in the center to be safe.